Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - He had intended, probably, to __take what he could and go__ - but now he found that he had committed himself to the __following of a grail__.

 - and Gatsby was __overwhelmingly aware of__ the youth and mystery of wealth imprisons and preserves, of the freshness of many cloths, and of Daisy, gleaming like silver, safe and proud __above the hot struggles of the poor__.

+- __What could you make of that__, except to suspect some intensity in his conception of the affair that couldn't be measured?

+- He stayed there a week, walking the streets where their footsteps had __clicked__ together through the November night and revisiting the __out-of-the-way places__ to which they had driven in her white car.

+- The __day-coach__ -he was penniless now - was hot.

+- Usually her voice came over the wire as something fresh and cool, as if a divot from a __green golf-links__ had come sailing in at the office window, but this morning it seemed harsh and dry.